corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/node/auth-service.md

 To do this:

-1. Create a SSL certificate in a `.jks` file using the [CENM PKI tool](PKI-tool).
+1. Create a SSL certificate in a `.jks` file using the [CENM PKI tool](../../../cenm/1.5/PKI-tool).

-2. Generate a `jwt` signing key (RSA keypair) in a jks file with the following command line command:
+2. Generate a JWT signing key (RSA keypair) in a `.jks` file with the following command-line command:
 `keytool -genkeypair -alias mytest -keyalg RSA -keypass mypass -keystore mytest.jks -storepass mypass`.

 3. Ensure you have the CENM baseline `.jar` file `accounts-baseline-cenm-<VERSION>.jar` that contains the set